Direct marketing – is it dead in a digital world?

 What are the results?

-Historically, this type of marketing activity would have formed a big part of the over arching marketing strategy, much like email, there is an easier way to quantify performance eg: Return on Investment (ROI).
-This can be quantified through a dedicated telephone numbers and/ or quoting a specific reference to get a discount.
+Historically, this type of marketing activity would have formed a big part of the over-arching marketing strategy, much like email, there is an easier way to quantify performance eg: Return on Investment (ROI).
+This can be quantified through dedicated telephone numbers and/ or quoting a specific reference to get a discount.
 These mechanics would have meant that it was easy to understand how successful the campaign has been.
 With email marketing now being as sophisticated as it is, direct mail is a more costly exercise, but it still brings value.
-The Data and marketing Association 2018 statistical fact book states that targeting customers on an individual level increases response by 50%.
-In many respects we are going full circle.
+The Data and Marketing Association 2018 statistical fact book states that targeting customers on an individual level increases response by 50%.
+In many respects, we are going full circle.

 There are environmental/ CSR aspects to also consider as part of your direct marketing campaign – selecting recycled paper for example can help with this.
 The cost of print and postage will obviously increase the cost of the campaign, but if it creates better customer connection, better results and more brand recognition – it makes sense to consider this way of engaging with your target audience.